-9 Tablespoons Danish Creamery Butter with Sea Salt, cold, cut into ½” cubes
+9 Tablespoons Danish Creamery Butter, cold, cut into ½” cubes

 ¾ cup cold buttermilk, plus 1-2 Tablespoons more as needed

 2-3 Tablespoons milk, for brushing tops

 Preheat oven to 400° F. Line a baking sheet with parchment paper and set aside.